codevirtss/Vibeus/README.md

 # vibeus

-Vibeus is a free dating app developed to connect our users all around the world ## WithOut any subscription
+Vibeus is a free dating app developed to connect our users all around the world without any subscription.
+The main motive of vibeus is to help users finding their perfect match without any subscription.

 ## Getting Started